bcarlborg/crafting-interpreters/06-parsing-expressions/README.md

 ```

 You can see here that we implement a small while loop within the recursive descent parser to iterate forward over the successive equality operators.
 Then we construct each new `expr` expression we can encode the associativity there.

+If we wanted to encode right associativity, we would need to make the the while loop in the parsing function self recursive rather than a while loop.